AbdelrhmanMohamed2001/Data-Analysis-SQL/SQL For Data Analysis/SQL For Data Analysis.md

 - Data Warehouse:

-The location where I stored the data in PostgreSQL after downloading it.
+The location where I stored the data after downloading it to work on it such PostgreSQL.

 - Queries and Analysis: